tnat1031/viz_project/website/README.txt

 c. raw_tweet_dstrib_by_day.json - A file containing the raw number of occurrences for each of our search terms
 							for each of the days we collected data.
 It is loaded using D3's d3.json function.

+5. Any other information we need to understand your code.

+The visualizations are described but parts 1 through 4, but we also included our data collection and analysis scripts in the 'analysis_scripts' folder.
+These are not needed for generating the visualizations, but helped gather and process the data and generate the files that feed into the visualizations.